-Keep Levin Landfill closed with revenue generated from alternative site use determined through the WMMP development
+Keep Levin Landfill closed with revenue generated from alternative site use determined through the WMMP development (Council's preferred option)

 This is Council's preferred option.
-Like Option 1, the Levin Landfill will remain closed but we will also look at how we could use the landfill site for something else.
+Like Option 1. the Levin Landfill will remain closed but we will also look at how we could use the landfill site for something else.
 We would still need to pay for transporting our waste out of the district and would still keep up the necessary inspections, maintenance and other compliance requirements.